-The decision to try couples counseling is a challenging one.
-It’s natural to have questions about this process, so I’ve gathered the most common questions I hear about couples therapy:
+The decision to try couples counseling comes with uncertainty and hesitation.
+It’s natural to have questions about this process, so we’ve gathered the most common questions we hear about couples therapy.

 Which kinds of couples do you see?